SophieJG/ArXiv_Recommendation_Research_v2/README.md

 }
 ```

+## Main classes

+### The Data class

-### The `Data` class
+The `Data` class internally holds three data structures:

-During training and inference the model receieve a list of pairs `<paper_id, author_id>`.
-In order to train or perform inference the model requires additional information about the papers and authors.
-This is achieved using the `Data` class and the function `Data:get_fold()` which associates each author and paper with all the additional relevant info.
+1. For each data fold (train/validation/test) a lists of triplets `<paper_id, author_id, label>`.
+A paper can be in at most one fold.
+An author can be in more than one fold.
+The test set could either be the year 2020 or from all years, see data config.
+2. A dictionary of authors info.
+The key is `author_id`
+3. A dictionary of papers info.
+The key is `paper_id`

+The data should be accessed using the `Data:get_fold()` function which returns a list of samples.
+Each sample contains the unstrucuted paper and author info.

+In order to guarantee consistency, the author info is "shifted" in time to the year the paper was published.
+In practice, that implies removing all publications by the author that proceed (are after) the paper.

 ### Model